jquense/yup/README.md

 > Note!
 The `value` here is the _root_ value relative to the starting schema, not the value at the nested path.

+> Warning! the sibling values of the when validators will not be casted

 ```js
 let schema = object({
   foo: array().of(